'Unimaginable': Germany, Belgium remember deadly 2021 floods

 “Garden shed, cars, everything was gone,” Stoffels said.
 “It’s unimaginable.”

 For weeks after the disaster, the exact death toll was unclear.
 Some of the bodies recovered from the debris were later found to have died before the floods.
 Two other people are still missing.
-German authorities say at least two people took their lives afterward.
+German authorities say at least two people took their lives after the devastation.
 In addition, more flooding deaths were also reported days later in Austria and Italy.

 The main ceremony was in Chenee, an area of Liege where the royals were joined by De Croo and other leading politicians.
 But in neighborhoods along the Ourthe and Vesdre rivers, which swelled to record levels last year, residents planned more intimate events to mark the loss of their way of life.